cpreid2/gdc-rnaseq-tool/README.md

 # gdc-rnaseq-tool
-Tool to merge individual RNA Seq Data files from the GDC Portal into a matrices:
+Tool to merge individual RNA Seq Data files from the GDC Portal into a matrices identified by TCGA barcode:

 RNA-Seq
 - HTSeq - Counts